Last Updated on 11th June 2024 by Dan

 Here are some descriptions of the common materials that contain asbestos and photos to show what they look like:-

-You will only ever see pure asbestos fibres in loose fill material which will exist in ceilings or floor cavities.
-Loose-fill asbestos was commonly used to insulate both industrial and domestic premises, so it can be found in between cavity walls, underneath floorboards and in loft spaces.
+You will only ever see pure asbestos fibre in loose fill material which will exist in ceilings or floor cavities.
+Loose-fill asbestos was commonly used to insulate both industrial and domestic premises, so asbestos insulation can be found in between cavity walls, underneath floorboards and in loft spaces.

 This asbestos material is a loose, fluffy insulation material which appears similar to candyfloss, which may look blue-grey or whitish.